mreidt/beon_tasty_ai/README.md

 The first step to execute the project is to put the dataset inside `tastyai/src/dataset` folder.
 You should put the file with the name `full_dataset.csv`.

 We have two types of execution for this project.
 The first option uses `streamlit`, so you can have an UI directly on your browser (simulates chat gpt interface).
-To run in this mode, go to the root of the project, then go to `tastyai/src` and then run:
+To run in this mode, go to the root of the project, then go to `tastyai` and then run:
 - `make run_streamlit`

-If you don't want an UI, just want to run on the terminal, you should go to the root of the project, then go to `tastyai/src` and then run:
+If you don't want an UI, just want to run on the terminal, you should go to the root of the project, then go to `tastyai` and then run:
 - `make run_terminal`

 Those commands will install all the required libraries and then run the project.